-Perhaps you found out about your 40509.5 hold when you tried to pay a traffic ticket, or when you got a call from GC Services, the collections agency that collects for the Los Angeles Superior court on Los Angeles traffic tickets.
+Perhaps you found out about your 40509.5 hold when you tried to pay a traffic ticket, or when you got a call from GC Services, the collections agency that used to collect for the Los Angeles Superior court on Los Angeles traffic tickets.

-(Hint: don’t pay GC Services until you’ve read this, because paying them is usually not the best option!)
+(I hope you didn’t pay GC Services, because paying them is usually not the best option!)

 VC 40509.5 is the code section that allows the traffic court to notify the DMV to put a hold on your driver’s license when you have failed to appear in traffic court.
 It is the court’s way of coercing you into dealing with your traffic ticket.

-For a quick and honest assessment on how to best handle your 40509.5 hold, you can reach me, Attorney Paul Denni, for a Free Consultation Here
+For a quick and honest assessment on how to best handle your 40509.5 hold, you can call us at 888-250-8450, or click the button below for a Free Consultation.

 Consequences of a 40509.5 Hold

 A 40509.5 hold initially serves as a notification to the DMV.
-What will eventually happen if you don’t take care of it, however, is that you can be charged with driving with a suspended license.
+What will eventually happen if you don’t take care of this DMV hold, however, is that the hold will become a driver’s license suspension, and if you are caught driving you can be charged with driving with a suspended license.

 Usually the DMV will mail you a notice instructing you to appear in court because a hold has been placed on your driver’s license, and if you do not appear in court, then the driver’s license hold will ripen into a driver’s license suspension.